gerdb/timbremin/README.md

 The STM32 discovery board must be supplied by 5V (100mA).
 It is importand that the GND is connected to earth (PE).
 If a normal wall adapter is used, there must be an extra connection to earth (PE).

 The best power supply would be a linear one like this: https://github.com/gerdb/tinnitus32/wiki/Power-supply

-## USB-stick with sound file
-It's possible to store a \*.WAV or a \*.C file on an USB-stick and use it as sound source for the theremin.
-#### WAV file
-The file name must be **WAV1.WAV** and it must contain 1 periode of a sound sample.
-File format must be WAV (Microsoft) and the data format signed 16 bit PCM with only one mono track.
-Use Audacity to export it. https://www.audacityteam.org/
-#### C file
-The file name must be **WAV1.C** and it must contain 1 periode of a sound sample.
-File format must be the same as the Audio Wavetables from the Open.Theremin V3 project. http://www.gaudi.ch/OpenTheremin/index.php/download/audio-wavetables

 ## Programming software for STM32